MKLab-ITI/pygrank/documentation/functional.md

 ```

 Notice that `+` has higher priority than `>>`, which means that
-adjusting filters takes priority before applying the chain and
-thus no parenthesis is needed.
+filters are adjusted before applying the chain and no parenthesis is needed.